kubesphere/website/content/en/blogs/how-to-use-kubesphere-project-gateways-and-routes.md

 ---
-title: 'How to Use Kubernetes Project Gateways and Routes'
+title: 'How to Use KubeSphere Project Gateways and Routes'
 tag: 'KubeSphere, Kubernetes'
 keywords: 'KubeSphere, Kubernetes, Gateway, Spring Cloud'
 description: 'This article introduces the architecture of Routes, compares Routes with Kubernetes Services and other gateways, and uses SockShop as an example to demonstrate how to configure Routes.'